plone/diazo/README.txt

         }
     }

-In this example the subrequest is set to loop back on itself, so the include is taken from a themed page. ``filter.xsl`` (in the lib/xdv directory) and ``theme.xsl`` should both be placed in the same directory as ``nginx.conf``.
+In this example the sub-request is set to loop back on itself, so the include is taken from a themed page. ``filter.xsl`` (in the lib/xdv directory) and ``theme.xsl`` should both be placed in the same directory as ``nginx.conf``.

-An example buildout is available in ``nginx.cfg``.
+An example buildout is available in ``nginx.cfg`` in this package.

 Varnish
 -------